Comcast/Bynar/disk-manager/README.md

   "vault_token": "token_98706420"
 }
 ```
-For the ceph backend create a ceph.json file to describe it:
+Bynar that runs on Ceph, should have a ceph.json file to describe it.
+This tells
+where to look for ceph configuration, user details etc.
 `/etc/bynar/ceph.json` file:
 ```
 {